Plant stem

 Stems have two pipe-like tissues called xylem and phloem.
-The xylem tissue transports water by the action of transpiration pull, capillary action, and root pressure.
-The phloem tissue consists of sieve tubes and their companion cells.
+The xylem tissue arises from the cell facing inside and transports water by the action of transpiration pull, capillary action, and root pressure.
+The phloem tissue arises from the cell facing outside and consists of sieve tubes and their companion cells.
+The function of phloem tissue is to distribute food from photosynthetic tissue to other tissues.
 The two tissues are separated by cambium, a tissue that divides to form xylem or phloem cells.

-Specialized terms
+Specialised terms

-Stems are often specialized for storage, asexual reproduction, protection, or photosynthesis, including the following:
+Stems are often specialised for storage, asexual reproduction, protection, or photosynthesis, including the following: